ialbluwi/11102-f25/lesson-plans/oct16.md

 Follow the outline of [P4E.4](https://do1.dr-chuck.com/pythonlearn/EN_us/pythonlearn.pdf#page=55.16).
 However, note the following:

 - In **4.2**, you can use `max(1, 5, 0)` or `min(x, y, z)` (for example) instead of or with the examples used in the book.
-The book examples find the maximum and minimum characters in a string, which might not be clear to the students given that they do not yet know that characters are represented as numbers (e.g. ASCII).
+The book examples find the maximum and minimum characters in a string, which might not be clear to the students, given that they do not yet know that characters are represented as numbers (e.g. ASCII).

 - In **4.5**, the book uses a `for` loop to show that calling `random.random()` multiple times gives different values.
 Do **NOT** use a `for` loop.
-Achieve the same thing by calling the function multiple times in the termainl.
+Achieve the same thing by calling the function multiple times in the terminal.

 - In **4.5**, instead of:
 ```python